-If you are a religious person then you maybe interested to know that the first Thursday of May is dedicated to people of faith.
-The National Day of Prayer is a day for you to pray for the nation of the United States and also to its leaders.
+If you are a religious person then you may about the first Thursday of May is dedicated to people of faith.
+The National Day of Prayer is a day for you to pray for the nation of the United States, and also to its leaders.

 National Day of Prayer – First Thursday of May

 Just Who Is Involved?

 The National Day of Prayer Task Force is responsible for an impressive 35,000 plus prayer gatherings this year.
 They are helped by approximately 40,000 volunteers.